 John Brewster last concert was a double at the Meyer Music Bowel and Palace on 27th January 1986.
 He joined The Party Boys and formed the Bombers in February.
 Countdown Music Award for Best Live Act.
 Bob Spencer a former member of Finch and Skyhooks joins the band on guitar on 26th March 1986.
 The Angels played with Australian Volleyball Federation all girl team to raised money for scholarship at Canberra Institute of Sports.

-Mushroom issued on 30th December 1987 doubt album Live Line doubt album, spanning ten years of their material and remains to this day as best seller of all time by The Angels.
+Mushroom issued doubt album Live Line on 30th December 1987, spanning ten years of their material and remains to this day as best seller of all time by The Angels.
 Unforgettable moment was at The Palais, when Doc Neeson kick the quad box and landed on Bob Spencer guitar neck and his wrist, he was taken to hospital and in his replacement was Jimmy Hocking.
 The tracks were recorded at The Sylvania Hotel, The Astra Hotel, The Manly Vale Hotel and The Comb & Cutter Hotel in August 1981 Bombay Rock, Melbourne and Narara in January 1983.
 Watch The Red Tour at The Hordern Pavilion in July 1983.
 The Howling Tour at Bankstown RSL March 1987.
 Digitally remastered Live Line album with 10 bonus tracks also contains the four bonus tracks from the original release, for a total of 14 extra cuts and a grand total of 34 tracks.

-Mushroom issued on 7th June 1990 album Beyond Salvation, gave them their first number one posting in Australia spawning three hit singles in the process and easily attaining platinum status.
-“Dogs Are Talking” band decided on using the B-side as a showcase for upcoming Australian talent.
-Bands included were Suze DeMarchi’s Baby Animals, Desert Cats and The Hurricanes.
-Two of the new tracks “Let The Night Roll On” and “Rhythm Rude Girl” are included fully on the American version whilst are edits on the domestic release.
+Mushroom issued album Beyond Salvation on 07th June 1990, gave them their first number one posting in Australia spawning three hit singles in the process and easily attaining platinum status.
+‘Dogs Are Talking’ band decided on using the B-side as a showcase for upcoming Australian talent.
+Bands included were Baby Animals, Desert Cats and The Hurricanes.
+Two of the new tracks ‘Let The Night Roll On’ and ‘Rhythm Rude Girl’ are included fully on the American version whilst are edits on the domestic release.

 Stravinskyi issued CD EP Shelved, saw the release to radio in America of the only product to be released there under the name The Angels.
-CD EP, limited to 1,000 copies, was made up of tracks from the “Howling” sessions declined by MCA on 30th October 1992.
-Andy Scott & The Sweet recorded “Am I Ever Gonna See Your Face Again” in 1992.
+Limited to 1,000 copies, was made up of tracks from the “Howling” sessions declined by MCA on 30th October 1992.
+Scott & The Sweet recorded ‘Am I Ever Gonna See Your Face Again’ in 1992.